 Dr. Bhasin joined the faculty of the College of William & Mary in 2011 as Director of Bands.
 In this capacity, he teaches conducting and directs the Wind Ensemble and Chamber Winds.

-Under his direction, the Wind Ensemble has performed throughout the eastern United States and is currently under contract to record its first-ever CD (of commissioned works by W&M composer Brian Hulse) with Centaur Records.
+Under his direction, the Wind Ensemble has performed throughout the eastern United States and is currently recording its first-ever CD (of commissioned works by W&M composer Brian Hulse) with Centaur Records.
 In addition, Bhasin conducted the Wind Ensemble in the recording of his original score to 923 Films' motion picture Hogtown.
 With the Wind Ensemble, Bhasin has recently collaborated with performers from the Virginia Symphony, US Marine Band, and regularly with W&M faculty performers.
 He continues to conduct the Wind Ensemble in annual concerts at the W&M Global Film Festival that combine film screenings with wind repertoire.
-In 2013, Bhasin will conduct the Wind Ensemble and the US Air Force Heritage of America Band in a joint performance, and in 2015, he will conduct the Wind Ensemble at the Kennedy Center in Washington, DC and to China to celebrate the ensemble's 85th anniversary.
+Bhasin recently led the Wind Ensemble and the US Air Force Heritage of America Band in a joint performance, and in 2015, he will conduct the Wind Ensemble at the Kennedy Center in Washington, DC and to China to celebrate the ensemble's 85th anniversary.

 Bhasin has led a variety of university and professional ensembles.
 He is in demand as a guest conductor and adjudicator, and was recently invited to present at both the Midwest Band & Orchestra Clinic (in collaboration with the U.S. Marine Band), the College Band Director's National Association Southern Division Conference, and the Music Teachers National Association Conference.
-Recent guest engagements include appearances at Interlochen Arts Academy, Auburn University, and with the Washington Symphonic Brass (DC), and ensemble composed of National and Baltimore Symphony musicians on a concert featuring his transcriptions for brass.
+Recent guest engagements include appearances with the American Youth Philharmonic, Interlochen Arts Academy, Auburn University, and with the Washington Symphonic Brass (DC), and ensemble composed of National and Baltimore Symphony musicians on a concert featuring his transcriptions for brass.
 Bhasin has worked to advance diversity in performing arts education by participating in the Chicago Symphony’s Musicorps initiative as well as the Music Institute of Chicago’s Music Integration Project.
 In both, he led and mentored music ensembles composed of at-risk, Chicago youth.
 Additionally, Bhasin serves as Assistant Conductor of the Williamsburg Symphonia (an orchestra composed of Richmond and Virginia Symphony members) as well as Music Director and Conductor of the Williamsburg Youth Orchestras.